MicroEJ/docs/ApplicationDeveloperGuide/UI/MWT/how-to-overlap-render-policy.rst

     :align: center

-So far, the ``DefaultRenderPolicy`` is being used and it seems to look fine: the widgets of the desktop are rendered recursively in order after the call to ``desktop.requestShow()``.
+So far, the ``DefaultRenderPolicy`` is being used and it seems to look fine: the widgets of the desktop are rendered successively in depth-first order after the call to ``desktop.requestShow()``.

 Requesting a New Render